PetroIvaniuk/llms-tools/README.md

 - [Pinokio](https://pinokio.computer/) - a browser that lets you install, run, and programmatically control ANY application, automatically

 ### Evaluation
+- [Humanity's Last Exam](https://agi.safe.ai/) - a multi-modal benchmark at the frontier of human knowledge, designed to be the final closed-ended academic benchmark of its kind with broad subject coverage
 - [LMEval](https://opensource.googleblog.com/2025/05/announcing-lmeval-an-open-ource-framework-cross-model-evaluation.html) - a large model evaluation framework, to help others accurately and efficiently compare how models from various providers perform across benchmark datasets, by Google
 - [SuperGPQA](https://supergpqa.github.io/) - a comprehensive benchmark designed to evaluate the knowledge and reasoning abilities of LLMs across 285 graduate-level disciplines
 - [FACTS Grounding](https://deepmind.google/discover/blog/facts-grounding-a-new-benchmark-for-evaluating-the-factuality-of-large-language-models) - a new benchmark for evaluating the factuality of LLMs, by DeepMind